Language and Area Studies: French/Europe (BA)

 - No more than two courses may be taken in the same discipline

-- Students may, where appropriate, and with Faculty Advisory Committee approval, select special topics courses to fulfill requirements.
+- Students may, where appropriate, and with Faculty Advisor Committee approval, select special topics courses to fulfill requirements

 - Student may also apply up to 3 credit hours toward the major from an approved internship.